Drop 6 Rule

-First time students of Fall 2007 or later may not drop more than six courses, including those taken at another college or university according to the Texas Education Code, Section 51.907.
+If you are a first-time student of Fall 2007 or later, you may not drop more than 6 courses, including those taken at another college or university according to the Texas Education Code, Section 51.907.

-All courses dropped after the official day of record (census date) are included in the six course limit unless:
+No. All courses dropped after the official day of record (census date) are included in the 6 course limit, unless:

 - A drop exception is authorized.

 The official day of record for an undergraduate regular term course is the 12th class day (census date).
 Check the calendar for all census dates, including other-than-regular terms.

 Drop exceptions can be approved by the Vice President for Student Development Services if you document 1 of the following:

 - You, a member of your family, or a person of equally important relationship to you experiences a serious illness or other debilitating condition.

 - You become responsible for the care of a sick, injured, or needy person.